 Annmarie Torres, a former Montessori teacher and trainer, became the school’s sixth Head of School in August 1990.
 In 1991, the board began a three-year planning process to establish long-range goals of the school.

 Following a successful Special Projects Campaign, extensive renovations to the building interior, began in the summer of 1996 to create administrative offices and additional classroom space.
-In 1997, the playground was redesigned to include two large play structures, an amphitheater for programs and dramatic play was added and gardens for the environmental education program were planted.
+In 1997, the playground was redesigned to include two large play structures, an amphitheater for programs, dramatic play was added, and gardens for the environmental education program were planted.

 At the Board's behest, Gladwyne Montessori added 1.1 acres to the school grounds.
-Plans were developed to incorporate this space with the school's long-range plans to add classroom space and parking.
+Plans were developed to incorporate this space with new classroom space and parking.
 In the spring of 1998, after the retirement of Ms. Torres, the Board hired Walter Ebmeyer as the new Head of School.